-TUI launches sale of Travelopia arm: sources
+TUI launches sale of Travelopia arm

-FRANKFURT Europe's biggest tour operator TUI (TUIT.L) has picked advisers to launch the sale of specialist holiday arm Travelopia in a deal potentially worth 500-600 million euros ($557-$669 million), people close to the matter said.
+FRANKFURT (Reuters) - Europe's biggest tour operator TUI (TUIT.L) has picked advisers to launch the sale of specialist holiday arm Travelopia in a deal potentially worth 500-600 million euros ($557-$669 million).

-TUI has asked Citigroup (C.N) to find a buyer for Travelopia, which comprises over 50 brands offering specialist luxury, adventure and education holidays, the people said.
+TUI has asked Citigroup (C.N) to find a buyer for Travelopia, which comprises over 50 brands offering specialist luxury, adventure and education holidays, people close to the matter told Reuters.

 The auction, in which the business will be marketed to private equity groups as well as some other specialist travel groups, is set to start in the coming weeks, the people added.